aniketk17/CardioCare/README.md

-# Pbl-2
+# CardioCare

 ## Overview
-Pbl-2 is a project designed to [brief description of the project's purpose or goal, e.g., solve a specific problem or provide a unique feature].
-The application aims to [explain what the application does and its significance].
+CardioCare is a project designed to predict heart disease using machine learning.
+It incorporates a predictive model that analyzes various health metrics and provides insights into the likelihood of heart disease.
+This project also includes a Jupyter Notebook for exploratory data analysis and model training.

 ## Features
+- **Heart Disease Prediction**: Uses machine learning algorithms to predict the risk of heart disease.
+- **Jupyter Notebook**: Contains code for data preprocessing, model training, and evaluation.
-- **User Management**: Allows users to register, log in, and manage their profiles.
+- **User Management**: Allows users to register and log in to access personalized features.
-- **Data Visualization**: Presents data in an easily digestible format.
-- **Responsive Design**: Optimized for both desktop and mobile devices.

 ## Technologies Used
 - **Frontend**: HTML, CSS, JavaScript
-- **Backend**: [Django/Node.js/etc.]
+- **Backend**: [Django]
-- **Database**: [MySQL/MongoDB/etc.]
+- **Database**: [MySQL]
+- **Machine Learning**: Python, scikit-learn, pandas, NumPy

 ## Installation & Setup

 1. Clone the repository:
    ```bash
    git clone https://github.com/aniketk17/Pbl-2.git

 2. Create Virtual Environment:
    ```bash